-So five years ago, I created The Working Artist Masterclass to help artists – like you.
+So five years ago, I created The Working Artist Program to help artists – like you.
 Since that time, I’ve worked with thousands of artists, from over 60 different countries.

 And through the Masterclass I’ve helped them achieve their dreams of becoming working artists.
 I’d love to help you too.